srujanchityala929-hub/git-task-prism/README.md

 # Git and Markdown Basics

 ## What is Git?
-Git is a version control system used to track changes in code.
-It helps developers manage versions of a project and collaborate with others.
+Git is a version control system used to track changes in code.It helps developers manage versions of a project and collaborate with others.

 ## How to Push Code to GitHub
 1. Initialize repository